AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 # Prepare a simulation

-## The `user/expansion/` folder of the ANTARES study
+## The `user/expansion/` folder of the Antares study

-The **Antares-Xpansion** package is based on the ANTARES software and its data format.
+The Antares-Xpansion package is based on the Antares software and its data format.

-**Antares-Xpansion** is based on an already existing ANTARES study.
-Some of the capacities of this study, usually fixed as input in the ANTARES paradigm, will be optimized by the investment optimization module of the **Antares-Xpansion** package.
+Antares-Xpansion is based on an already existing Antares study.
+Some of the capacities of this study, usually fixed as input in the Antares paradigm, will be optimized by the investment optimization module of the Antares-Xpansion package.

-In order to run the investment optimization module, the ANTARES dataset must be enriched with - at least - two new files:
+In order to run the investment optimization module, the Antares dataset must be enriched with - at least - two new files:

-- a `candidates.ini` file which contains the definition of investment candidates (which capacities of the ANTARES study are expandable? at what cost? with what limits? etc.);
+- a `candidates.ini` file which contains the definition of investment candidates (which capacities of the Antares study are expandable? at what cost? with what limits? etc.);

-- a `settings.ini` file which contains the settings of the **Antares-Xpansion** algorithm.
+- a `settings.ini` file which contains the settings of the Antares-Xpansion algorithm.

-These two files must be located in the **user/expansion/** directory of the ANTARES study (see ***Figure 3***).
-To date, the data they contain are neither visible nor modifiable in the ANTARES man-machine interface.
+These two files must be located in the **user/expansion/** directory of the Antares study (see ***Figure 3***).
+To date, the data they contain are neither visible nor modifiable in the Antares man-machine interface.
 These two files must therefore be built "by hand".

 ```